joehmchiu/servian-challenge/README.md

 ## Summary
 - this task is built for the Servian TechChallengeApp.
-- the automation tasks include automation infrastructure, application installations and CI / CD processes and tests. and tests.
+- the automation tasks include automation infrastructure, application installations, deployment, CI / CD solutions, tests and version control.
 - the automation processes for this sample are tested and running.
 - the app run by golang, however it's partially working and provides limited functions in my experiment.
 - the infrastructure codes for creating VM and connection to GCP.